blukatdevelopment/UnchainedWorldsOld/core_edition/spell_compendium.md

 - Flames are extinguished within the area
 - It diserses vapor, gas, and fog
 - The area's difficult terrain for creatues other than you
-- Ranged weapon attacks have dsadvantage when targeting creatures inside the wind
+- Ranged weapon attacks have disadvantage when targeting creatures inside the wind
 ```

 ```